claireconglizhang/my-r-note/note2.md

 here](https://happygitwithr.com/rstudio-git-github.html)).

 Step 8.
-Publish your website on GitHub Page by simply going back to your GitHub repository and find the configuration page in “Settings” - “Pages”.
+Publish your website on GitHub Page by simply going back to your GitHub repository and finishing the configuration page in “Settings” - “Pages”.
 When it’s done, you’ll be given a url for your website.
 Check it out and start from there.

+##